precisely/bioinformatics/README.md

 ## Running

 The `run.sh` script is the entry point.
+It takes two parameters: an input 23andMe genome file, and a sample ID (an arbitrary string).

 Right now, it's hard-coded to run a simplified (only chromosome 21) imputation pass and produce some output files.
 Please read it to understand what it does, it's fairly short and straightforward.

 ## Running (old instructions)